Quasars/supp-cells-2021/README.md

 # supp-cells-2021

-Quasar: Easy machine learning for biospectroscopy (supplement)
+This is a supplement to the paper Quasar: Easy machine learning for biospectroscopy (currently under review)

+The .ows files correspond to case studies described in the paper.